kosich/rxjs-autorun/README.md

   And that's when we might want to mark `c` for **eager unsubscription**, until `a` or `b` emits

-See examples for more details
+See examples for more use-case details

 ## 💃 Examples